wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.5 =
+* Fix - Estimate live shipping was not returning results until after the user entered the checkout info area.
 = 2.1.4 =
 * Fix - Adjustments to the forgot password and validate account emailers.
 * Fix - Admin CSS, fixed to prevent interference with other themes and plugins.